gaurimore19/gaurimore19/README.md

 - 👋 Hi, I’m @gaurimore19
-- 👀 I’m interested in Automation and AI
+- 👀 I’m interested in Automation and AI and Cyber security
-- 🌱 I’m currently learning Artificial Intellegence
+- 🌱 I’m currently learning Certified Ethical Hacking
-- 💞️ I’m looking to collaborate on new technologies on AI
+- 💞️ I’m looking to collaborate on new technologies on AI and Cyber Security
-- 📫 How to reach me : https://www.linkedin.com/in/gauri-more-767298228/
+- 📫 How to reach me : https://www.linkedin.com/in/gaurimore19/

 <!---
 gaurimore19/gaurimore19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.